10 – Bluebird

 # 5 – Juniors Farm

-Following in the singles releases between albums only concept that the Beatles so successfully celebrated in the 1960s, Paul McCartney’s “Juniors Farm,” was a stand alone single released in 1974.
+The Beatles loved to released singles in between their studio albums that would never appear on their original UK releases.
+That was until Capitol would just throw them on the US albums or they would appear on all those Beatles compilations.
+Paul McCartney’s “Juniors Farm,” was a stand-alone single released in 1974.
 The first album the song would appear on would be Wings Greatest Hits album released in 1978.

 # 4 – My Love